traindown/traindown-dart/README.md

 ```
 This is saying "For the single squat at 500, I had 2 reps in reserve."
 Unlike the burrito count, the reps in reserve are applied to only the performance.

+You may also track **movement metadata** that applies to all performances of the movement.
+To do so, just place your key value pair after the movement name and before any performances.

 By adding more details in the metadata, you can make more sense of the _why_ in your training at both the session and perofmrance level.
 Metadata is also very searchable, so if you choose to use a **Traindown** enabled analysis tool, you can really start to make sense of the big picture.

 But wait...one key pieces is missing. _When_ did this happen?